Spanning a number of varying styles, Australia’s period architecture boasts distinctive designs that are full of character and charm.

 - Timber framed windows that may feature leadlight glass

-Visit the article below to discover a home that beautifully blends a mix of Edwardian, Bunglow and Tudor style architecture.
+Visit our article on Rich Glen Olive Estate to discover a home that beautifully blends a mix of Edwardian, Bunglow and Tudor style architecture.

 Californian Bungalow Era 1920-1930